-Social Justice in Yarra - Priority Areas
+4. Social Justice in Yarra - Priority Areas

-Council has historically been proactive in addressing a number of areas that are high on the national and international human rights agenda - including Aboriginal and Torres Strait Islander rights, the rights of refugees and people seeking asylum, and access and inclusion for people with disability.
+Council has historically been proactive in addressing a number of areas that are high on the national and international human rights agenda - including indigenous rights, the rights of refugees and people seeking asylum, and access and inclusion for people with disability.

-Yarra will continue to ensure that its large Aboriginal and Torres Strait Islander community is acknowledged as the Traditional owners, that Yarra is a safe place for refugees and people seeking asylum, and that access and inclusion for all is a Council wide focus.
+Yarra will continue to ensure that its large indigenous community is acknowledged as the Traditional owners, that Yarra is a safe place for refugees and people seeking asylum, and that access and inclusion for all is a Council wide focus.
 This work is done via policy positions, strategic planning, advocacy and program delivery.